-(Arthur) Clive Heward Bell, (1881–1964)
+Bell, (Arthur) Clive Heward (1881–1964)

 Though he wrote the first English book on the key modernist writer Marcel Proust, and was a controversially outspoken pacifist, Clive Bell is best known for the concept of ‘significant form’ which he outlined in his 1914 book Art.
 Essentially, Art made a version of the case for appreciating artistic form independent of content which is known as Formalism.
 At the expense of representative, narrative, or iconographical meaning, the book encouraged a contemplation of ‘relations and combinations of lines and colours’ in art from the ancient to the modern.
 ‘To appreciate a work of art’, Bell argued, ‘we need bring with us nothing from life, no knowledge of its ideas and affairs, no familiarity with its emotions’.
-Though this approach has fallen out of critical fashion, Art remains enduringly significant as a manifesto for the Post-impressionist movement, for which Bell helped ROGER FRY arrange important London exhibitions in 1910 and 1912.
+Though this approach has fallen out of critical fashion, Art remains enduringly significant as a manifesto for the Post-Impressionist movement, for which Bell helped Roger Fry arrange important London exhibitions in 1910 and 1912.
 Bell is also remembered as a member of the Bloomsbury Group, an influential collection of artists and writers gathered in London which included Virginia Woolf.

 Bell was born in Berkshire to a family whose wealth – drawn from the coal mines of Wales – meant that he would never have to earn a living.
-After Marlborough School, he went to Trinity College Cambridge in 1899, where he studied History, and came under the influence of the philosopher G. E. Moore (1873–1958), whose Principia ethica (1903) would influence Art.
+After Marlborough School, he went to Trinity College Cambridge in 1899, where he studied History, and came under the influence of the philosopher G. E. Moore, whose Principia ethica (1903) would influence Art.
 Cambridge also began the friendships which would eventually become the male side of the Bloomsbury Group.

 On graduation, Bell was awarded a studentship to enable him to pursue historical research.
 In 1904, he went to spend it in Paris, developing his early interest in art by acquainting himself with both the old masters, and the dynamic contemporary art scene.
-On return to London, he transferred this taste for the society of artists to Bloomsbury, and, after the death of his university contemporary Thoby Stephen, married his sister Vanessa in 1907.
+On return to London, he transferred this taste for the society of artists to Bloomsbury and, after the death of his university contemporary Thoby Stephen, married his sister Vanessa in 1907.
 Vanessa was an important painter in her own right; her sister, the writer Virginia, would take Leonard Woolf’s name in marriage in 1912.
-In 1910, Bell’s circle of friends expanded to include the art critic and painter ROGER FRY (1866–1934), one of his most important influences.
+In 1910, Bell’s circle of friends expanded to include the art critic and painter Roger Fry, one of his most important influences.
 Fry’s early interest in the Italian Renaissance was turning to modern French painting, and the two men’s shared enthusiasm animated the important 1910 exhibition ‘Manet and the Post-Impressionists’ at London’s Grafton Galleries – for which Fry had coined the term ‘Post-Impressionism’.
 The impact on London’s cultural scene was such that Virginia Woolf would later write that ‘human character changed’ around this time.

 In the follow-up ‘Second Post-Impressionist Exhibition’ in 1912, Bell oversaw the ‘English Group’ of artists responding to the movement.
 In the ‘French Group’ section of the 1912 catalogue, Fry noted that these were artists who ‘do not seek to imitate form, but to create form; not to imitate life, but to find an equivalent for life’.
 It is a clear line from here to Bell’s 1914 Art.
-Acknowledging debts to Fry as well as profound disagreements, Bell’s preface to the book pointed out his slightly longer acquaintance with modern French painting, and his intention ‘to develop a complete theory of visual art’, and justify the belief ‘that there is a real distinction between works of art and all other objects.’
-Though the possibilities were implied by Post-impressionism, Bell’s writing never went so far as to advocate abstraction.
+Acknowledging debts to Fry as well as profound disagreements, Bell’s preface to the book pointed out his slightly longer acquaintance with modern French painting, his intention ‘to develop a complete theory of visual art’ and to justify the belief ‘that there is a real distinction between works of art and all other objects.’
+Though the possibilities were implied by Post-Impressionism, Bell’s writing never went so far as to advocate abstraction.